-Before receiving a graduate appointment with teaching duties, graduate students who are not native speakers of Englishi must satisfy the spoken English language proficiency requirement in one of the four following ways:

-- Hold a bachelor's degree from a regionally accredited institution in the United States, or hold a bachelor's degree from an institution in Australia, the Bahamas, Canada, Ireland, Jamaica, Kenya, New Zealand, Singapore, Trinidad and Tobago, or the United Kingdom, where English is the medium of instruction.
+Before receiving a graduate appointment with teaching duties, graduate students who are not native speakers of Englishi must satisfy the spoken English language proficiency requirement in one of the four following ways: - Hold a bachelor's degree from a regionally accredited institution in the United States, or hold a bachelor's degree from an institution in Australia, the Bahamas, Canada, Ireland, Jamaica, Kenya, New Zealand, Singapore, Trinidad and Tobago, or the United Kingdom, where English is the medium of instruction.
 While enrolled at the degree-granting school, the student must be in residence on campus.
-(Note: A master's degree does not satisfy this requirement). - Demonstrate spoken English proficiency with a test score on file at the University of Washington of at least: - 26 on the speaking section of the TOEFL-iBT - 7.0 on the speaking section of the IELTSiii - o 65 on the Versant English Test administered at the University of Washington - Pass an appeal interview.
-If a student has one of the scores below on file with the University of Washington, a graduate program can submit an online request for an appeal interview. - 23-25 on the speaking section of the TOEFL-iBT - 6.0-6.9 on the speaking section of the IELTSiii - o 56-64 on the Versant English Test administered at the University of Washington - Note: students who have not satisfied the general English proficiency requirements as stated in Graduate Memo 8 are NOT eligible for an appeal interview. - Pass English 105.
+(Note: A master's degree does not satisfy this requirement). - Hold a Doctor of Philosophy (PhD) or Juris Doctor (JD) from a regionally accredited institution located in the United States where English is the medium of instruction. - Demonstrate spoken English proficiency with a test score on file at the University of Washington of at least: - o 26 on the speaking section of the TOEFL-iBT - Pass an appeal interviewii.
+If a student has one of the scores below on file with the University of Washington, a graduate program can submit an online request for an appeal interview. - 23-25 on the speaking section of the TOEFL-iBT.
+(Note: students who have not satisfied the general English proficiency requirements as stated in Graduate Memo 8 are NOT eligible for an appeal interview.)

+Pass English 105.
 This course is designed specifically for International Teaching Assistants (ITAs) and is offered by UW's Academic English Program (AEP).
 While a student is completing English language proficiency requirements, that student can be assigned teaching duties that do not include direct interaction with students.
 Such duties can include, but are not limited to, grading, setting up labs, preparing instructional materials, running equipment in classrooms.